BlakeFrei/campaign-learn.en/help/acs/profiles-and-audiences/audience-destinations/audience-destinations-overview.md

 team: TM
 ---

+# Audience Destinations(BETA)- Overview
-# Audience Destinations - Leverage Adobe Experience Platform (AEP) Audiences in Adobe Campaign Standard (ACS) (BETA)
+## Leverage Adobe Experience Platform (AEP) Audiences in Adobe Campaign Standard (ACS)

 >[!NOTE]
 >
 >This capability is currently in beta.
-The following requirements need to be met, to be able to utilize Audience Destinations in Adobe Campaign Standard:
+The following requirements need to be met to be able to utilize Audience Destinations in Adobe Campaign Standard:
 >* Adobe Experience Platform need to be provisioned for you organization
 >* The Adobe Campaign Standard instance needs to be provisioned on Azure
 >* To be able to map ACS profiles to AEP, the ACS Data Service mapping needs to be enabled
 >
 >Please contact XXX for more information.
+>

 This tutorial explains how to leverage centralized and consolidated profile data from the Adobe Experience Platform for marketing campaigns in Adobe Campaign Standard.